Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-You can get consular assistance from the Australian Embassy in Bern and the Consulate-General in Geneva.
-The Embassy is supported by the Consulate-General in Geneva to provide consular, passport and notarial services - all appointments for these services are held in Geneva only.
+Consular assistance is available from the Australian Embassy in Bern and the Consulate-General in Geneva.
+The Embassy only provides routine passport services by appointment and as scheduled on the website.
+The Consulate-General in Geneva provides routine passport and notarial services by appointment and emergency passport services.

 Address: Weltpoststrasse 5, 2nd Floor – Flex Office